|UCAS code||See course combinations||Duration||4 years with year abroad (BA)|

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-All candidates must take the Modern Languages Admissions Test (MLAT) as part of their application.
+All candidates must take the Modern Languages Admissions Tests (MLAT) as part of their application.
+Candidates will need to take two sections of the MLAT: one for their chosen language, and one for Philosophy, see here for further details.
 Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
-For everything you need to know, including guidance on how to prepare, see the MLAT page.

 For more information, and to download a cover sheet, please see our further guidance on the submission of written work.